tytydraco/yessleep/out/Tango_with_La_Strega_part_2.md

 &#x200B;

 She already felt somewhat more human, so to say.
-I felt less afraid then in the beginning, that was for sure. ”One more dance before desert, shall we?” she proposed.
+I felt less afraid then in the beginning, that was for sure. ”One more dance before dessert, shall we?” she proposed.
 I agreed.

 &#x200B;

 It went another round of tangos.
 At one moment, a clumsy moment and I stepped on her foot.
-My hard went cold, panic returned and I fell to my knees.
+My heart went cold, panic returned and I fell to my knees.
 She looked at me with anger, like wanting to pierce me with a sword.
 I started to mumble, she grabbed my chin fiercely (It hurt pretty much.) and said with a harsh, but restrained voice: ”You are doing it to yourself!
 Brace yourself at once!
 What would you do if this happened with a normal lady, not with me?”
-I manged to brace myself and mumbled as calmly as I could: ”Excuse my clumsiness.
+I managed to brace myself and mumbled as calmly as I could: ”Excuse my clumsiness.
 I did not meant to.”
 Her tone returned to the one before and said: ”Apologies accept.
 Let„s go on.”
 Shaking yet, I continued, until i recovered my nerve from before.
-Finally, the dance finished and we went to desert.
+Finally, the dance finished and we went to dessert.

 &#x200B;

 She unveiled a huge round coliva.
 I said: ”Is this coliva?”
-She looked at me with a less sharp smile: ”Indeed, it is.
-I see you found out our favorite desert and its purpose.
-Too bad I was never offered it as a offering, after I was turned, as people do with their dead usually.
+She looked at me with a less sharp smile: ”Indeed it is.
+I see you found out our favorite dessert and its purpose.
+Too bad I was never offered it as a offering, after I was turned, as people do with their dead.
 But I did it for myself often.
 Tonight, besides boiled wheat and honey, I have added some pomegranate, some vanilla.
 I hope you shall like it.”
 This was delicious as well. ”What a lady...”
 I thought to myself.
 I looked at her and tried to imagine how would she be if she were still human and alive.
 She would have looked very much like a Latin American woman, with her hair, her features, her style even.
 Her waist looked beautiful, her chest as well.
 Her corpse like face with all the clown patterns could not hide the features that she would have had.
 I touched her strong and cold hand as gently as I could.
 She smiled in a more human way.

 &#x200B;